BenBean18/RadioNotes/amplifier/notes_RFamps.md

 - ~~Antenna bad?
 I don't think so since I was able to receive signals from Chile this morning~~

 I guess the best course of action is probably to go reflow everything and see if that fixes it, but I don't want to do that right now :(

+- Replace RD16HHF1 connection (did this by using the other TO220 slot (for the unused 7805) and some ugly hacks...)
+- C1: replace with 120p (done)
+- C2: replace with identical 100p (done)
+- L2_a1: replace with identical 1.5uH (not doing this)
+- CS1: replace with identical 200p (not doing this)
+- CF1: fix GND connection (did this)

+so uh idk if it's me or not, because propagation is crap tonight. :(